 Burns on these areas are more serious due to the potential for complications.
 Scarring can significantly impair appearance, movement and function, resulting in the need for cosmetic surgery or skin grafts.

-Thermal burns are caused by direct or radiant heat exposures to extreme temperatures.
+Types of Burns: Thermal burns are caused by direct or radiant heat exposures to extreme temperatures.
 They result from fire, steam, hot liquids, or other exposure to increased temperature.
 The first action is to stop the heat source.
 Deaths from fire often result from smoke inhalation rather than heat or flames.
 Victims may suddenly develop signs of respiratory distress.
 Rescuers should be cautioned to observe for evidence of respiratory tract burns such as soot or singing of hairs around the mouth and nose.

 Chemical burns require large amounts of water to flush chemicals from the skin.
 Powdered chemicals should be brushed from the skin, followed by flushing for 20 minutes.
 Do not use bare hands to brush off the chemicals.
 Ensure run-off water does not flow over unaffected skin or onto the rescuer.
 Follow the first aid directions on the label of the chemical container; locate the Material Safety Data Sheet (MSDS).
 Contact the Poison Control Center.
 Obtain medical care as soon as possible.